Your Retirement Plan is Full of Choices

 The vision of your retirement scenario and the reality of your retirement journey could well be in harmony.
 Our experience as financial planners though, is that life can throw unplanned twists and turns along the path that may require a review and access to your investments.
 Perhaps your children need unexpected support, or your health requires some additional attention, you need to update your car, or maybe there are necessary home repairs or renovations to be managed.
 Many people move house in the course of retirement, either to a completely different area for the next phase of their retirement, or to downsize their living circumstances to establish less responsibilities and increased cash for retirement income.
 Either of these scenarios may require discussions with your financial adviser.

-When planning your investment portfolio it is vital that easy access to funds for the unexpected is factored in to your retirement plan.
+When planning your financial investment portfolio it is vital that easy access to funds for the unexpected is factored in to your retirement planning.
 This often means having adequate Cash investments that can be easily liquidated.
 Accessible cash does not mean leaving money sitting in a Cash Account.
 Rather, it means investing appropriate amounts of money in stable low volatility investments, that return more than Fixed Interest, from which you can grab money if needed.
 This strategy protects you from withdrawing money from the growth investments within your portfolio should you need fast cash to manage ‘life’.

 Deciding where best to access your funds is where consulting with your Financial Adviser comes into play.
 For example, currently the markets are well buoyed and there would be less downside of withdrawing funds from growth investments and in fact it could be advised in certain individual circumstances.